Sage Publishing values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

-For the purposes referred to in this policy and relying on the bases for processing as set out above, we may share your personal information amongst businesses in SAGE Publishing, including:
+For the purposes referred to in this policy and relying on the bases for processing as set out above, we may share your personal information amongst businesses in Sage Publishing, namely:

-In addition, where the products or services that you have accessed via SAGE are provided by us on behalf of a third party such as an academic society or association, we may share your details with them, unless you have asked us not to.
+In addition, where the products or services that you have accessed via Sage are provided by us on behalf of a third party such as an academic society or association, we may share your details with them, unless you have asked us not to do so.